 We live in a time in which there is unprecedented access to Bible study tools—multiple excellent translations, study helps, internet resources, Bible software, phone apps, etc.—yet we are also more distracted than ever.
 Personal devotion to God through Bible reading is a blessing you do not want to skip.
 And Scripture tells us of the importance of spending time in the Word.
-Yet, so many Christians struggle to make Bible reading a consistent habit in their lives.
+Yet, so many Christians struggle to read the Bible daily.
 It does not have to be that way.
-If you follow the 8 practical steps below, you can make daily Bible reading a habit for life.
+If you follow the 8 practical steps below, you will discover how to read the Bible daily as a habit for life.

 Personally, I like to read my Bible first thing in the morning.
 This is because I am naturally an early riser and because I like to have God’s Word set the tone for the rest of my day.
 But you don’t have to read in the morning.
 If you want to make daily Scripture reading a habit, the important thing is that you actually pick a specific time when you will read.